-During the years 2021, 2020 and 2019, no impairment losses have been identified.
+During the years 2023, 2022 and 2021, no goodwill impairment losses have been identified.

-1. Intangible assets, net:
+l.
+Intangible assets, net:

 Intangible assets that are not considered to have an indefinite useful life are amortized over their estimated useful lives, which range from 4 to 20 years.
 These intangible assets consist of core technology, customer relationship, trademarks and trade names which are amortized over their estimated useful lives.